gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 ___

-Experienced Software and Machine Learning Engineer with a proven track record of designing and deploying ML systems to production.
-My expertise of over 5 years includes the domains of PDF Processing, Speech Processing, NLP, and Fraud Detection.
+Senior Software Engineer at Datia and Double Master in Data Science from the Technical University of Einhoven and the University of Aalto.
 ___

 ## Experiences